kvz/ochtra/README.md

  - Checks files as staged in Git, not how they're currently happen to be saved in your working dir
  - Deals with discrepancies between linters sometimes printing errors on STDOUT vs STDERR

-## Try
+## Try it

-Without installing anything, you can see `ochtra` in action on a local repository:
+Without installing anything, you can see `ochtra` in action on a local test repository:

 ```bash
 mkdir my-project && cd $_